Large language models for automated scholarly paper review: A survey: New methods for generating review reports by LLMs

-Prompt engineering and supervised fine-tuning are relatively direct methods for review report generation, and all the above methods use one single LLM instance.
-Some researchers are not satisfied with the performance of single LLM instance generation.
-They combine multiple LLM instances and design special strategies to let them work together for generation.
+Prompt engineering and supervised fine-tuning are relatively straightforward methods for review report generation, where a single LLM agent is used.
+Not satisfied with the performance of single-LLM-agent generation, some researchers combine multiple LLM agents and design special strategies to enable different agents to work together effectively for generation.